-The Society's risk management framework is designed to proactively identify and manage risk, while supporting senior management in the delivery of the strategy, managing costs, ensuring operational resilience and making decisions that are more effective.
+The Society's risk management framework is designed to proactively identify and manage risk, while supporting senior management in the delivery of the strategy, managing costs, supporting operational resilience and making decisions that are more effective.

-The framework supports the monitoring and controlling of significant risks to which the Society is exposed while ensuring the security and resilience of the Group.
-The Society's ability to identify, measure, monitor, report and control risks is key to the continued delivery of sustainable and resilient business performance, including fair outcomes for Members and customers.
+The framework supports the monitoring and controlling of significant risks to which the Society is exposed while supporting the security and resilience of the Group.
+The Society's ability to identify, measure, monitor, report and control risks as well as the ability to respond quickly and appropriately to an operational risk event is key to the continued delivery of sustainable and resilient business performance and to delivering our important business services within impact tolerances, including fair outcomes for Members and customers.

-The Society's Chief Risk Officer has ultimate accountability for the maintenance and enhancement of the organisation's risk management framework.
+The Society's Chief Risk Officer has ultimate accountability for the maintenance and enhancement of the organisation's risk management framework including the approach to operational resilience.